yaonam/basic-bank/README.md

 - Wrote unit tests for each tx type, cumulatively.
-- Keeps clients in memory for simplicity, but design allows for easy migration to a db.
+- Kept clients in memory for simplicity, but design allows for easy migration to a db.
 Uses a getter/setter pattern to allow for async db updates.
+Can refactor to batch updates to reduce db calls.
-- Assume empty amount field for dispute, resolve, and chargeback types.
+- Assumed empty amount field for dispute, resolve, and chargeback types.